-Property, Plant, and Equipment
+Property, Plant and Equipment

-Property, plant, and equipment is stated at original cost.
-The capitalized cost of additions to property, plant, and equipment includes costs such as direct materials, labor and benefits, and an allowance for funds used during construction ("AFUDC").
-The cost of repairs and maintenance is charged to expense, and the cost of renewals and betterments that extend the useful life of property, plant, and equipment is capitalized.
+Property, plant and equipment is stated at original cost.
+The capitalized cost of additions to property, plant and equipment includes costs such as direct materials, labor and benefits, and an allowance for funds used during construction ("AFUDC").
+The cost of repairs and maintenance is charged to expense and the cost of renewals and betterments that extend the useful life of property, plant and equipment is capitalized.

 Depreciation is computed over the estimated useful life of the asset using the composite straight-line method.
 Depreciation studies are conducted periodically to update the composite rates and are approved by the FERC and the DPU.
-The average composite rates for the years ended March 31, 2025, 2024, and 2023 were 3.2%, 3.1%, and 3.1%, respectively.
+The average composite rates for the years ended March 31, 2025 and 2024 were 3.1% and 3.0%, respectively.

-Depreciation expense includes a component for the estimated cost of removal, which is recovered through rates charged to customers.
-Any difference in cumulative costs recovered and costs incurred is recognized as a regulatory liability or regulatory asset, as appropriate.
-When property, plant, and equipment is retired, the original cost, less salvage, is charged to accumulated depreciation, and the related COR is removed from the associated regulatory liability.
+Depreciation expense includes a component for the estimated cost of removal ("COR"), which is recovered through rates charged to customers.
+Any difference in cumulative costs recovered and costs incurred is recognized as a regulatory liability or regulatory assets.
+When property, plant and equipment is retired, the original cost, less salvage, is charged to accumulated depreciation, and the related COR is removed from the associated regulatory liability.